mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

             :param priority: the mixin priority
             :param optional: optional mixin?
             :param capture_locals: the local variables to capture for the iterator getter
+            :param inline: when True, will inline the target method

     variable mixin_handler